jasonaaronwilson/c-armyknife-lib/src-doc/io.md

 Writes the contents of the buffer to the given file.

+## @function file_eof

+Return true if an input stream is at the end of the file.
+I don't know what "feof" really does but it doesn't actually do this.

 ## @function file_peek_char

 Returns the next byte from the input (as an int not u8_t) or -1 if